dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 By convention, the `PageModel` class is called `<PageName>Model` and is in the same namespace as the page.

 The `PageModel` class allows you to separate the logic for your page from its presentation.
 It defines page handlers for requests sent to the page and the data used to render the page.
-This separation allows you to manage page dependencies through dependency injecting and to [unit test](xref:testing/razor-pages-testing) the logic for your page.
+This separation allows you to manage page dependencies through [dependency injection](xref:fundamentals/dependency-injection) and to [unit test](xref:testing/razor-pages-testing) the logic for your page.

 The page has an `OnPostAsync` *handler method*, which runs on `POST` requests (when a user posts the form).
 You can add handler methods for any HTTP verb.
 The most common handlers are: